 The UK National Ligament Registry has been designed by surgeons for the benefit of patients.
 It is an exciting collaborative project, aimed at understanding and optimising the outcome following anterior cruciate ligament reconstruction.
-At the time of writing, we have 333 registered surgeons who will be defined as the enthusiasts.
+At the time of writing, we have 159 registered surgeons who will be defined as the enthusiasts.
 This is already a huge endorsement for the early phase of this project.
 This number should steadily increase as surgeons and orthopaedic departments see the advantage of having a readymade tool for use in governance and revalidation.
+Figure (1) shows the top 10 hospitals that have added patients to the registry in 2016.